 Our building seats up to seventy guests.

-Please contact our Church Leader to discuss your service.
+Please contact our Community Leader to discuss your service.